 2) Never--ever--leave slack in your tiedown straps or chains.
 Any slack left in a tiedown may allow the T-hook to rotate slightly and fall out of its fitting.

-tiedown and ratchet straps have a 90-degree twist at the hook
+straps have a 90-degree twist at the hook which may contact

-quick link between the T-hook and the strap hook to rotate the
+a link between the T-hook and the strap hook to rotate the hook

-gas tank.
-If you need a link, they are available from most large
+the hooks.
+If you need more they are available from most large

 Final Note: T-hooks are the only method authorized by BMW for securing an E36 chassis to a trailer or flatbed and much of these instructions were copied directly from their 1992 Service Card Towing Instruction manual.
 However, the final responsibility for the suitability of these T-hooks and their proper use is up to you.
 Use at your own risk.